maikeulb/pokemon/README.md

 Go to http://localhost:5000 and visit one of the above endpoints
 ```

-Otherwise, go to `config.py` and point the Redis variables so
+Alternatively, open `config.py` and point the Redis URI to your server,
-that they point to your server URI's, set the `FLASK_APP` env variable to
-pokemon.py, and pip install the requirements.
+set the `FLASK_APP` env variable to pokemon.py, and pip install the

-After all that has been taken care of,
+dependencies (e.g. `pip install -r requirements.txt`).

+`cd` into `./src` (if you are not already) and run the following:
 ```
-flask db upgrade
-flask seed-db
 flask run
 Go to http://localhost:5000 and visit one of the above endpoints
 ```